 In the above example, you’d be using $2,500 of $5,000 available, or 50% of your available credit.
 If you contact your creditors, either via their website or by phone, and ask for a credit line increase, they’ll more than likely oblige.

 Say you ask for a credit line increase on both and they raise Card A to $4,000 and Card B to $6,000.
-You’d now have $10,000 combined credit, and still only $2,500 used.
+You’d have $10,000 in combined credit, but still only using $2,500.
 That would raise your available credit to 75%.
-And more the available credit you have, the higher your credit score.
+And the more available credit you have, the higher your credit score.
 Obviously a bank or creditor would be more willing to lend to someone with more room to spend than someone that is nearly maxed out on their existing cards.